ChrisBibby/vscode_hide-node-modules/README.md

 # Hide Node Modules README

-This VSCode extension adds the ability to show and hide the node modules folder from within the file explorer, via a context-menu, shortcut keys or the command palette.
+This VSCode extension adds the ability to show and hide the node modules folder from within the explorer, via a context-menu, shortcut keys or the command palette.
 The option to hide/show the node_modules folder is only available if a pacakge.json or package-lock.json is detected within the current workspace folder.

 ![Hide Node Modules VSCode Extension](https://raw.githubusercontent.com/chrisbibby/vscode_hide-node-modules/master/resources/hide-node-modules_screenshot_01.png 'Hide Node Modules')

 ## Features

 - Show and hide the node_modules folder
-- File Explorer context menu
+- Explorer context menu
+- Auto hide node_modules when opening a new folder
+- Status bar indicator when hiding a node_module folder

 ## How to use